 Dr Chris O’Brien is an Historian and Post-Doctoral Researcher with the Northern Research Futures Collaborative Research Network (CRN) based at the Research Institute for Environment and Livelihoods (RIEL), Charles Darwin University (CDU), Darwin and affiliated with ANU’s Centre for Environmental History.
 On July 13 Chris was awarded a PhD in History from ANU for his thesis A Clockwork Climate: An Atmospheric History of Northern Australia.
 In addition to converting his thesis into a book, Chris is working on a history of weather and climate across the Indonesian Maritime Continent and the Arafuru/Timor region, post 1600 CE, tentatively called Chasing the Winds.
 Chris’ research interests include weather, climate, oceans, modern scientific and environmental knowledge, northern Australia, southern Asia and time.

-Emily O’Gorman is an Associate Research Fellow at the Australian Centre for Cultural Environmental Research at the University of Wollongong.
+Emily O’Gorman is a Lecturer in the Department of Environment and Geography at Macquarie University.
+She is a environmental and cultural historian with interdisciplinary research interests, particularly within the environmental humanities.
 Her research explores how people live in and understand their environments, with a particular focus on rivers, weather and climate change.
 She is especially interested in the changing environmental practices and knowledges of town and urban dwellers, industry members (farmers, miners), managers and scientists (meteorologists, ecologists, engineers), as well as the institutions that connect them.

 She completed her doctoral studies at the ANU in 2009 on the subject of changing understanding of floods in the Murray and Darling river systems from 1850 to the present.
-This research is the basis of her forthcoming book, Flood Country: An Environmental History of the Murray-Darling Basin (CSIRO Publishing, forthcoming 2011).
-For an example of this work, see her essay ‘Unnatural River, Unnatural Floods?: Regulation and Responsibility on the Murray River in the 1950s’, Australian Humanities Review, 48, 2010.
+This research was the basis of her book, Flood Country: An Environmental History of the Murray-Darling Basin (CSIRO Publishing, 2012).

 Jan Oosthoek is an environmental historian based in Brisbane.
 For many years he has lectured and researched at the Universities of Newcastle (UK) and Edinburgh.
 He has published on a wide range of topics including forest history, the history of industrial water pollution and history of the ozone problem.
 His latest book entitled Conquering the Highlands.
 A History of the afforestation of the Scottish Uplands was published by ANU E-Press (2013).
 At present Jan has shifted his research interests to the environmental history of South East Queensland.
 He has also served as vice president of the European Society for Environmental History (2005-2007) and is author of the leading environmental history website Environmental History Resources.
 Jan Oosthoek also produces a podcast entitled Exploring Environmental History.